hisubram/mobilefoundation/configure_push_notifications.md

       * 1-courier.push.apple.com 5223
   * During the development phase, use the apns-certificate-sandbox.p12 sandbox certificate file.
   * During the production phase, use the apns-certificate-production.p12 production certificate file.
-    * The APNS production certificate can only be tested once the application that utilizes it has been successfully submitted to the Apple App Store.
+    * The APNS production certificate can be tested only when the application that utilizes it is successfully submitted to the Apple App Store.
     {: note }

 MobileFirst does not support Universal certificates.
 {: note }

-> You can also setup APNS using either the [REST API for the {{ site.data.keyword.mobilefirst_notm }} Push service](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/rest_runtime/r_restapi_push_apns_settings_put.html#Push-APNS-settings--PUT-) or the [REST API for the {{ site.data.keyword.mobilefirst_notm }} administration service](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/apiref/r_restapi_update_apns_settings_put.html?view=kc).
+You can also set up APNS by using either the [REST API for the {{ site.data.keyword.mobilefirst_notm }} Push service](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/rest_runtime/r_restapi_push_apns_settings_put.html#Push-APNS-settings--PUT-) or the [REST API for the {{ site.data.keyword.mobilefirst_notm }} administration service](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/apiref/r_restapi_update_apns_settings_put.html?view=kc).
+{: note}

 <img class="gifplayer" alt="Image of adding the APNS credentials" src="images/apns-setup.png"/>